 Provided it has no natural dairy products in it, instant coffee has virtually an unlimited shelf life.
 You can not only use it for its nutritional value but also as a bartering item.

-Just as in the case of pasta these are excellent for stockpiling for a prolonged time.
-Provided these come in dried form, as the once which are pre-cooked or have some sort of sauce will diminish its shelf life to only a couple of months.
+Ramen noodles just as in the case of pasta these are excellent for stockpiling for a prolonged time.
+Provided these come in dried form, as the ones which are pre-cooked or have some sort of sauce will diminish its shelf life to only a couple of months.

-With a very high sodium content (salt) these have an extremely long shelf life.
+Soy sauce has a very high sodium content (salt) and it has an extremely long shelf life.
 Some soy sauces have such a high sodium content that you could, in theory, use them to preserve meat with it once the liquid has evaporated and only the salt remains or by pickling various foods in soy sauce.
 Keep in mind that during a major SHTF finding water will also be a big problem and as soy sauce has so much salt in it you will need a lot of water to digest it.

-Usually, when you think of long term foods you do not think of spam, but in addition to being cheap, highly nutritious it also has an extremely long shelf life.
-It does contain some preservatives but what it truly makes it nonperishables for a long time is its high salt content.
+Usually, when you think of long-term foods you do not think of spam, but in addition to being cheap, highly nutritious it also has an extremely long shelf life.
+It does contain some preservatives but what truly makes it nonperishables for a long time is its high salt content.

-Provided you store them correctly they can have a very long shelf life.
-Make sure that you vacuum seal them and keep it in a dark cool environment.
+Provided you store whole nuts correctly they can have a very long shelf life.
+Make sure that you vacuum seal them and keep them in a dark cool environment.

-Although mostly considered a spice this will come in handy at special occasions to make life feel more normal in an SHTF situation.
+Vanilla is mostly considered a spice and it will come in handy on special occasions to make life feel more normal in an SHTF situation.
 Due to its high content of alcohol it has virtually an unlimited shelf life, just keep in mind that alcohol evaporates quickly and if the bottle isn’t sealed properly it will go bad fast.

-In addition to being consumed this can also be used as a cleaning product, disinfectant and as a food preservative.
+White vinegar in addition to being consumed this can also be used as a cleaning product, disinfectant, and as a food preservative.
 You can virtually pickle almost anything with white vinegar.

-There are a lot of foods which you do not think that can last for over 25 years, but if sored correctly you can drag out these foods shelf life for even longer.
+There are a lot of foods that you do not think that can last for over 25 years, but if stored correctly you can drag out these foods’ shelf life for even longer.
 The biggest threat for how long will the shelf life be of any food is water, oxygen, and constant temperature fluctuation.
 My recommendation is to create a food pantry and before you buy any food to make sure that there is no mold on the walls forming and that the temperature is fairly constant during the year.